Samathingamajig/samuelgunter.com/src/content/blog/how-i-earned-40k-from-amazon-as-a-high-school-senior.md

 Message to my dad:

-> i'm working on this scholarship today https://www.amazonfutureengineer.com/scholarships
+> i'm working on this scholarship today &lt;link to scholarship&gt;
 >
 > due tonight, idk what timezone it is. i set up alerts on GoingMerry for this but I never got them. it requires two 1000-word essays and gives 100 winners "a $40,000 scholarship ($10,000/year) towards an undergraduate degree in engineering or computer science and a guaranteed summer internship at Amazon!"